 More than 300,000 Americans have died from overdoses involving opioids since 2000.
-In 2016 alone, these overdose deaths exceeded the total number of Americans killed during the Vietnam War.
 President Donald J. Trump has mobilized his entire Administration to address opioid abuse by directing the declaration of a nationwide Public Health Emergency.

 Drug addiction and opioid abuse are ravaging America.
 Hundreds of thousands of Americans have lost their lives to drug abuse.